JuozasA/train-monitoring-app/monitoring-app/README.md

-# Demo Stop The Crazy Train - Train monitoring app
+# Demo Stop The Crazy Train - Monitoring app

 ![lego](https://www.lego.com/cdn/cs/set/assets/blt95604d8cc65e26c4/CITYtrain_Hero-XL-Desktop.png?fit=crop&format=webply&quality=80&width=1600&height=1000&dpr=1)

-# Train-Monitoring-App
+# Monitoring app

-Train-Monitoring-App is a module in a larger system that is responsible for monitoring and visualization of the train's operation.
+Monitoring app is a module in a larger system that is responsible for monitoring and visualization of the train's operation.

 ## How it works

-Train-Monitoring-App receives a CloudEvent from the Train-CEQ-App module via Kafka.
+Monitoring app receives a CloudEvent from the Train-CEQ-App module via Kafka.
 This CloudEvent contains actionable insights derived from the raw predictions made by the Intelligent-Train module, along with the original images.
-The Train-Monitoring-App uses this information for monitoring and visualization purposes.
+The Monitoring app uses this information for monitoring and visualization purposes.

 ## Prerequisites

-- **Kafka**: Train-Monitoring-App uses Kafka to receive data from the Train-CEQ-App module.
-You need to have a Kafka cluster running and accessible to Train-Monitoring-App.
+- **Kafka**: Monitoring app uses Kafka to receive data from the Train-CEQ-App module.
+You need to have a Kafka cluster running and accessible to Monitoring app.
 The Kafka cluster's URL should be specified in the `kafka.bootstrap.servers` property in the `application.properties` file.

 ## Dependencies

-Train-Monitoring-App has the following dependencies:
+Monitoring app has the following dependencies:

 - **Quarkus**: A Kubernetes-native Java stack tailored for GraalVM and OpenJDK HotSpot.
 - **Apache Kafka Client**: A client library for Apache Kafka.